 - Rebrand when you are attracting the wrong customers

 Do most of your customers expect you to charge incredibly low rates for your products and services?
-Well, if yes then know that it’s time to rebrand and recreate the message of your company because you are actually getting the wrong customers.
-You need to build a new image of your company among your people so that they know that you are charging them the exact same amount that you should.
+Well, if so then know that it’s time to rebrand and recreate the message of your company because you are actually getting the wrong customers.
+You need to build a new image of your company among your clientele so that they know that you are charging them the exact same amount that you should.

 - Rebrand when your brand is too generic